splightplatform/terraform-provider-splight/docs/resources/inverter.md

 ### Optional

+- `custom_timezone` (String) custom timezone to use instead of the one computed from the geo-location
 - `description` (String) description of the resource
 - `energy_measurement_type` (Block Set, Max: 1) attribute of the resource (see [below for nested schema](#nestedblock--energy_measurement_type))
 - `geometry` (String) geo position and shape of the resource